azagniotov/pielicious/README.md

 =========

 Based on Raphaël JS (cross-browser JavaScript library that draws scalable vector graphics) by Dmitry Baranovskiy (http://raphaeljs.com).
-The library can generate 2D & 3D SVG charts.
-Various configuration options available for a better user experience.
+The library can generate 2D & 3D pure SVG pie & donut charts.
+Chart legend also generated using SVG, without any HTML.
+Comprehensive configuration options available for a better user experience.

 How to Use
 ==========